 New collectors and experts welcome.
 Learn about stamps, collecting and see local experts in stamps share their collections.
 Refreshments, social time, guest speaker, stamp collection sharing, and club stamp auction.
 Meetings happen the 4th Tuesday of each month.
 6-8P.

 The Humboldt Yacht Club has actively promoted recreational boating on Humboldt Bay and surrounding waters since 1938.
 We have a full calendar of events for dinghies, keelboats, offshore, lagoon and in-bay racing, as well as many social events during the year.
 Most of all, we provide sailors and other recreational boaters with a community of fellow enthusiasts.
 Our beautiful clubroom is located in the west-wing of the Wharfinger Building.
-Themed potluck dinners and general membership meetings are held at 6P on the 2nd Friday of each month except for Jan/Sept/Dec when we have other official events/ceremonies.
-Follow the link for more details.
+Themed potluck dinners and general membership meetings are held at 6P on the 2nd Friday of each month except for January, September, and December when we have other official events and ceremonies.

 Main Stage produces a three show season of musicals at the Arkley Center for the Performing Arts annually in addition to special events.
 Our artistic mission is centered producing reimagined classics and new works.
 Our Youth Division also programs a variety of youth education opportunities running throughout the year.

-Happening the First Friday of the month at the Humboldt Bay Social Club with Nina Fazio-Dean @The_wise_one_8 from 5:30pm-8:30pm.
-The cost is $15 per reading.
+Happening the First Friday of the month at the Humboldt Bay Social Club with Nina Fazio-Dean @The_wise_one_8 from 5:30pm-8:30pm. $15 per reading.

 Wednesdays, Weekly.
 We gather for our weekly Mother’s Village.
 Come join this wonderful group of moms for some warm tea, nourishing foods, and wonderful conversation.
 Our groups are a great place for support, community, friendships, and nourishment.
 We welcome all local mothers and offer childcare for the little ones.
 We meet from 10 – 11:30 am upstairs at the Ink People Office (627 3rd St. Eureka, CA). $15 dollars to attend.
 More details in comments in link.
 We’d love to see you there.